Dr. med. Dirk Manski

 Transperitoneal Surgical Approach:

-Midline laparotomy from the xyphoid process to the lower abdomen (between the navel and symphysis) depending on the body mass index.
+Midline laparotomy from the xiphoid process to the lower abdomen (between the navel and symphysis) depending on the body mass index.
 Dissect the ligament teres hepatis and free the liver from the diaphragm by incision of the falciforme ligament.
 The ascending colon and caecum are mobilized by incision of the peritoneum starting laterocolic and along the small intestinal meso to Treitz's ligament.
 The ascending colon and the complete mesentericum of the small intestine are detached from the retroperitoneum and displaced cranially.
 With the help of the Kocher maneuver, the duodenum and part of the pancreas are reflected to the left until the renal veins become visible as cranial borders of the dissection area.
 Careful padding of the intestinal pack, which is stored on the thorax and is regularly inspected for sufficient blood flow (ischemia due to compression/tension of the superior mesenteric vessels).

 Thoracoabdominal Surgical Approach: